Cosmic no-hair in spherically symmetric black hole spacetimes

 with $\nu_0$, $\lambda_0$, $\theta_0$ and $\zeta_0$ continuous, and $r_0$ and $\varpi_0$ continuously differentiable.

 We also impose the sign conditions

 where

-The sign for $\nu_0$ is motivated by the second law of black hole thermodynamics and the sign of $\lambda_0$ by the need to model a cosmological (expanding) region; the sign of $\underbar{$\kappa$}_0$ was chosen to accommodate~\eqref{bark}.
+The sign for $\nu_0$ is motivated by Hawking's area law (Proposition~\ref{area_Hawking}) and the sign of $\lambda_0$ by the need to model a cosmological (expanding) region; the sign of $\underbar{$\kappa$}_0$ was chosen to accommodate~\eqref{bark}.

 The overdetermined character of our system implies that the initial data is necessarily constrained.
 To deal with this we assume the following compatibility conditions:

 We will also assume that our initial data approaches (without requiring any specific decay rate) a RNdS cosmological horizon along $v=0$.
 More precisely we will assume the existence of constants $r_c>0$ and $\varpi_c\geq0$ such that